These are the items we have found. If you don’t find it, write to us.

 Documentary Photography of the American Counterculture

 Far from the ideal of American suburbs, Clark reveals the hidden life behind the facades: weapons, drugs, and sex are part of the daily life of a group of young people who, at first glance, might seem ordinary.
-The work, strongly autobiographical in nature, documents for three years the experiences of his circle of friends, offering an unprecedented “inside” perspective until then.
+The work, strongly autobiographical, documents the experiences of his circle of friends over three years, offering an unprecedented “inside” perspective until then.
 While photographers like Robert Frank explored the United States as external observers, Clark provides an internal view that combines the documentary style with the visual narrative of classic photo essays, but with an intimacy and rawness that would influence later generations.

-The influence of Tulsa has been decisive in contemporary photography, along with the work of authors such as Nan Goldin, and it is considered a milestone within the so-called intimate photography.
+The influence of Tulsa has been decisive in contemporary photography, alongside the work of authors like Nan Goldin, and it is considered a milestone within the so-called intimate photography.

 Author Biography